We look at the average length of the most shared Facebook posts from five leading Facebook pages, and find that shorter is better.

 Meanwhile, Fox News had the longest average posts of the five, at 24 words.

-What to keep in mind when writing your Facebook posts
+Considerations when writing your Facebook posts

 So, what can we learn from the numbers?